Reaching the pinnacles of the super-rich rarely happens overnight.

 It seems the secrets to becoming part of the élite and wealthy have been well guarded.

-The likes of Warren Buffet, Mark Zuckerberg, Amancio Ortega, and Nick Woodman are ready to show their secrets about what made them some of the wealthiest people in modern times.
+The likes of Warren Buffett, Mark Zuckerberg, Amancio Ortega, and Nick Woodman are ready to show their secrets about what made them some of the wealthiest people in modern times.

 As most of them have said, becoming a billionaire is not about the money, but about psychology.